AlisAquilae/Academia/content/Notes/Summaries/Hydrogeology/Hydrogeology Summary Rock Determination.md

 As we can see, the olivine, pyroxene, amphibole and biotite groups are considered to be dark coloured minerals and the quartz and felspar groups are considered to be light coloured minerals.

 ### Intrusive Rocks
+We can make a distinction between introduce and extrusive igneous rocks.
+The difference between the two lies